 How to set the tone for the course

-- Provide course information such as course number, location and time, prerequisites,
+- Provide course information such as course number, location and time, prerequisites, and other requirements.

 - Share your teaching philosophy.